2010 Mozambican protests

 The 2010 Mozambican protests were a series of food riots and deadly mass demonstrations sparked by spiralling food inflation and unemployment.
 Bread riots erupted on 1 September after a week of small strikes and turned into a street uprising, turning against the government, poverty, unemployment, inflation and hunger.
-Tens of thousands of opposition supporters were told to March and rally for their freedom and break the fear barrier.
-After 4 were killed in riots in Maputo, hundreds then thousands turned up in protest movements nationwide.
-13 were killed in the next few days of general strikes and Riots.
-The wave of unprecedented violence was the biggest since the end of the Mozambican Civil War.
+Tens of thousands of opposition supporters were told to march and rally for their freedom and break the fear barrier.
+After four were killed in riots in Maputo, hundreds and then thousands turned up in protest movements nationwide.
+13 were killed in the subsequent general strike and riots.
+The wave of unprecedented violence was the largest since the end of the Mozambican Civil War.